CoSMo: a Framework to Instantiate Conditioned Process Simulation Models

 For instance, if $a$ occurs, $b$ eventually occurs; \textbf{Negative Relations}($\mathcal{NR}$): given $a$ and $b$, this group checks if the activities do not occur together or do not occur in a certain order.
 For instance, if $a$ occurs, $b$ never occurs.
-Following the notations presented by Donadello et al.~\cite{Donadello23oodeclare}, the complete set of DECLARE templates is represented as $\mathcal{DT} = \mathcal{E} \cup \mathcal{C} \cup \mathcal{PR} \cup \mathcal{NR}$.
-Due to lack of space, we are not describing all the templates of \ltlf~formulae, but all semantics outlined by the authors (see Table 2 in ~\cite{Donadello23oodeclare}) were utilized in this work.
+In the context of this work, we omit further details and formal definitions as we follow the same as defined in the literature~\cite{Donadello23oodeclare,AlmanMMP22pdeclare}.